CNeiheisel/easybuild_local/README.md

 which R
 ```

-You should see something like:
+You should see a path that points to the intel16 install:

 ```
 /mnt/ufs18/home-067/nguye922/easybuild_local/software/software/R/4.4.1-gfbf-2023bintel16/bin/R